eddielee394/react_demos/docs/notes/extra/es6/lesson_2_functions/lesson_2_functions.md

 ### Concise and block body syntax
 **Concise body syntax**:
 Generally used with single expression as the function body.
+- Used when we only need to return a single expression
 - has no curly braces surrounding the function body
 - automatically returns the expression

 ```
+//Concise body syntax with implicit return
 const upperizedNames = ['Farrin', 'Kagure', 'Asser'].map(
   name => name.toUpperCase()
 );